This website contains imagery which is only suitable for audiences 18+.

 Closed Rhinoplasty

-- Procedure Details: Closed rhinoplasty, also known as endonasal rhinoplasty, is a surgical technique in which all incisions are made inside the nostrils.
-This approach allows Dr. Watts to access the nasal framework without creating any visible scars on the external skin of the nose.
+Closed rhinoplasty, also known as endonasal rhinoplasty, is a surgical technique in which all incisions are made inside the nostrils.
+This approach allows Dr. Watts to access the nasal framework without leaving any visible scars on the external skin of the nose.
 During a closed rhinoplasty for dorsal hump removal, Dr. Watts will make small incisions inside your nostrils to expose the underlying bone and cartilage.
-He will then use specialised tools to carefully file down or remove the excess tissue, sculpting a smoother, more even nasal bridge.
-In some cases, Dr. Watts may also need to perform osteotomies, which involve making precise cuts in the nasal bones to reposition them and achieve the desired shape.
+He will then use specific tools to file down or remove the excess tissue.
+In some cases, Dr. Watts may also need to perform osteotomies, which involves making precise cuts in the nasal bones to reposition them and achieve the shape required.

 Open Rhinoplasty

-- Procedure Details: Open rhinoplasty, also known as external rhinoplasty, is a surgical technique that involves making a small incision across the columella, the strip of skin that separates the nostrils.
+Open rhinoplasty, also known as external rhinoplasty, is a surgical technique that involves making a small incision across the columella, the strip of skin that separates the nostrils.
 This incision allows Dr. Watts to lift the skin of the nose and gain direct access to the underlying bone and cartilage.
-During an open rhinoplasty for dorsal hump removal, Dr. Watts will carefully separate the skin from the nasal framework, providing a clear view of the structures that need to be altered.
-They will then use a combination of filing, rasping, and excision techniques to remove the excess bone and cartilage that make up your dorsal hump.
-If necessary, Dr. Watts may also perform osteotomies to reposition the nasal bones and achieve the desired shape.
+During an open rhinoplasty for dorsal hump removal, Dr. Watts will separate the skin from the nasal framework, providing a clear view of the structures that need to be altered.
+They will then use different techniques including filing, rasping, and excision to remove the excess bone and cartilage that make up your dorsal hump.
+If necessary, Dr. Watts may also perform osteotomies to reposition the nasal bones and achieve the required shape.

-- Recovery Process: The recovery process for open rhinoplasty is similar to that of closed rhinoplasty, with most patients experiencing swelling, bruising, and discomfort in the days following their procedure.
-Dr. Watts will provide you with detailed post-operative instructions to help manage these side effects and ensure a smooth healing process.
+The recovery process for open rhinoplasty is similar to that of closed rhinoplasty, with most patients experiencing swelling, bruising, and discomfort in the days following their procedure.
+Dr. Watts will provide you with detailed post-operative instructions to help manage these side effects and optimise the healing process.
 Patients can typically return to work and other non-strenuous activities within 7 to 14 days after an open rhinoplasty.
 However, it’s important to avoid any activities that could cause impact to your nose for at least 6 weeks to allow your nose to heal properly and to prevent any complications.

-- Pros and Cons: The main advantage of open rhinoplasty is that it provides surgeons with a better view of the nasal structures, allowing for more precise reshaping of the dorsal hump and other nasal features.
+The main advantage of open rhinoplasty is that it provides surgeons with a increased view of the nasal structures, allowing for more precise reshaping of the dorsal hump and other nasal features.
 This can lead to more predictable results and a lower risk of asymmetry or other complications.
 However, open rhinoplasty does leave a small scar on the columella, which may be visible in some patients.
 While this scar typically fades over time and becomes less noticeable, it may be a concern for some individuals who are considering the procedure.

 FAQs about Dorsal Hump